 - offer extra car parking where possible so that people can avoid using public transport

-- keep someone on furlough if they’re temporarily unable to work
+- keep someone on 'furlough' (temporary leave) if they're temporarily unable to work

 - arrange for someone to work different hours temporarily to avoid peak time travel

 If someone still does not want to go back to work, they may be able to arrange with their employer to take the time off as holiday or unpaid leave.
 The employer does not have to agree to this.

 If someone refuses to attend work without a valid reason, it could result in disciplinary action.

 If an employee or worker has an issue about going back to work, they should raise it with their employer or manager.
 Employers and managers should take any issues raised by staff seriously.